splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Select and drag over the bars in the chart to select a specific time period and trace duration range.
 Select :guilabel:`Filter to selection` to add a time range filter and a min and max duration filter.

-The Traces per second that represent the heatmap shades are scaled for the data in range based on your filters.
+The Traces per second that represent the heatmap shades are scaled for the data in range based on your filters so, the trace per second legend values change based o the data in frame.

 ..  image:: /_images/apm/trace-analyzer/TraceDurationDragDropChart.gif
     :width: 95%